Reconciling Communication Compression and Byzantine-Robustness in Distributed Learning

-where $\gamma > 0$ is the learning rate.
-This iterative procedure ends after $T$ iterations, at which point the server outputs $\hat{\theta}$, which is chosen uniformly at random from $\{\theta_0, \ldots, \theta_{T-1}\}$.
-The use of momentum vectors (as defined above) for updating the model is analogous to the gradient descent method with Polyak's momentum, a.k.a.~the heavy-ball method.
-Hence, the name of our algorithm.
+After $T$ iterations, the server outputs $\hat{\theta}$, chosen uniformly at random from ${\theta^0, \ldots, \theta^{T-1}}$.
+The use of momentum vectors in the update rule mirrors Polyak’s momentum method, also known as the heavy-ball method, which motivates the name of our algorithm.